PdoyleC/PP2-Miscellaneous-Quiz/README.md

 - This you tube video for help to get started [You tube link](https://www.youtube.com/watch?v=riDzcEQbX6k).

-  - I used
+  - I used,
     - displayQuestion function was copied and used.
     - getNextQuestion function was copied and used.
-    - nextquestcurrquest function which I added code to increment number of question completed
+    - nextquestcurrquest function which I added code to increment number of questions completed.
     - runGame function which I added code to and changed to hide button and added code to increment number of question completed.
     - nextButton function which I added code for the counter I included.
     - checkAnswer function which I manipulated by adding code to increment the score to be displayed at the end, I also added an if else statement to output a comment which is related to the score you got.